What is Coaching?

 -Coaching is Partnership

-In the coaching partnership, the coach supports the learning of the client through their conscious choices and subsequent actions.
-The role of the coach here is to ask powerful thought-provoking questions to explore what’s really important for you, what do you want and how you gone to achieve that.
-You will have in this partnership a solid and safe ground to seek your own answers to your life challenges, rather than the coach giving you instructions or advice.
+In the coaching partnership, the coach supports the client's learning through their conscious choices and subsequent actions.
+The coach's role here is to ask powerful thought-provoking questions to explore what’s really important for you, what do you want, and how you gone to achieve that.
+In this partnership, you will have a reliable and safe ground to seek your own answers to your life challenges, rather than the coach giving you instructions or advice.
 A coach facilitates as well inner reflection creating the conditions to empower your intrinsic resources and potential.

 -Coaching is about self-work, practice and commitment.

-Breaking unconscious limiting beliefs, inner critic voices, undermining behaviors, which are for years long within us and became part of your identity is hard work and involves practice.
+Breaking unconscious limiting beliefs, inner critic voices, undermining behaviors for years long within us, is hard work, and involves practice.
 Changes require that you are committed to yourself, responsible for your own choices and mindset shift.
 But, you're definitely not alone!
 I’m here to hold and support you on this new life journey.